haberdashPI/Weber.jl/README.md

       functions to prevent regressions.

 - [ ] submit the package to METADATA.jl
-- [ ] use the version number of Psychotask.jl indicated by Pkg
+- [x] use the version number of Psychotask.jl indicated by Pkg

 For the 0.3.0 release
-- [ ] refine the user manual
+- [ ] edit/refine the user manual
 - [ ] create 2AFC abstraction
 - [ ] create examples to demonstrate all package features
 - [ ] allow calls to Cedrus stim tracker??
+- [ ] replace interactive text input with simple Gtk window??
 - [ ] support linux (get BinDeps working for installation)

 For the 0.4.0 release?
-- [ ] port XID python code to julia (to minimize memory footprint)
 - [ ] implement support for Compose.jl
-- [ ] create an interface for playing mp4 videos.
+- [ ] create an interface for playing videos using VLC and SDL2???  (get VLC c tutorial working, add audio playback to the tutorial, convert to julia, then create simple video playback interface)